doctoryazz/cache-magic/README.md

 # cache-magic

 This package adds `%cache` line-magic to Jupyter notebooks.
+It allows you to cache Python variables on file system.

 ## DISCLAIMER

+The software is provided "as is".
 The author of this Python package makes no commitment to maintain it.
 It was originally forked from [this](https://github.com/chpiatt/cache-magic) and [this](https://github.com/SmartDataInnovationLab/ipython-cache) projects with some improvements added.
-It is recommended to review the license text [here](https://github.com/doctoryazz/cache-magic/blob/master/LICENSE) before using this code.
+It is also recommended to review the [license](https://github.com/doctoryazz/cache-magic/blob/master/LICENSE) text before using this code.

-<pre><code><big>Fork sequence</big><br>
+<pre><code><h2>Fork sequence</h2><br>
 <a href="https://github.com/SmartDataInnovationLab/ipython-cache">SmartDataInnovationLab/ipython-cache</a>
 │
 └───<a href="https://github.com/chpiatt/cache-magic">chpiatt/cache-magic</a>